Your sample will be analysed by a UKAS accredited laboratory.

 Will results be shared with Public Health England?

 Yes, all laboratories are required to inform Public Health England of COVID-19 PCR results.
-If your result is positive, your details will be securely shared with them by the lab.
-We might also be required to share your contact details with them so that they can arrange testing for people you’ve been in contact with.
-If your result is negative, the test result will be shared but your details will be anonymised.
+Your details will be securely shared with them by the lab.
+If your result is positive, Public Health England might use your contact details to arrange testing for people you’ve been in contact with.

 Should I order this test if I currently have COVID-19 symptoms?